AHassan1024/AmeenaForFelixEditor.github.io/docs/index.md

 6. [Acknowledgements](#acknow)

 ## Who is Ameena? <a name="aboutMe"></a>
 I am a Joint Mathematics and Computer Science (JMC) undergraduate student at Imperial.
 I started my degree in 2018 (in the pre-Covid times) as an international student, took a gap year in 2019/20 and got involved in Felix as Puzzles Editor, became a British citizen, and am now looking forward to graduating in October.
-I have lived in (order of time spent): London, Singapore, Japan, Karachi, and Dubai.
+I have lived in (order of time spent): London, Singapore, Toyko, Karachi, and Dubai.

 ## What I'm doing this week: <a name="thisWeek"></a>